THE

 1118 Hugh of Payens of Burgundy and Godfrey of Saint

-Adhemar, a Fleming, with seven other knights
+Adhemar, a Fleming, with seven other knights were

 credited with founding the Templars whose headquarters